Tourist Numbers Increase Despite Angkor Ticket Hike

 Revenue from ticket sales to foreign tourists visiting the Angkor Archaeological Park in Siem Reap reached $30.85 million, up 51 percent in the first quarter of this year compared with the same period last year, according to a report from Angkor Enterprise, the state-run ticketing agency for the park.

-Economy and Finance Minister Aun Pornmonirath and Tourism Minister Thong Khon yesterday have pushed the Angkor Enterprise to put much effort to collect and manage effectively, transparent and accountability on the revenue from ticket sales to foreign tourists to visiting the Angkor Wat.
-The calls came after both ministers chaired the fifth meeting of the first mandate of Angkor Enterprise in Phnom Penh yesterday.
+Economy and Finance Minister Aun Pornmonirath and Tourism Minister Thong Khon yesterday pushed Angkor Enterprise to make significant efforts to collect and manage revenue from ticket sales to foreign tourists effectively, transparently, and with accountability when visiting Angkor Wat.
+The call came after both ministers chaired the fifth meeting of the first mandate of Angkor Enterprise in Phnom Penh yesterday.
+“To boost the effectiveness of providing ticket sales services, both ministers have decided to allow Angkor Enterprise to manage and develop ticket sales to foreign tourists online, with credit card payment,” the ministers said.

-From February this year, the new price for entrance to the park increased to bring it in line with other tourism destinations in the region and some of the income will go to charity.
-The new price of a one-day pass is $37, up from the current $20, a three-day pass went up to $62 from $40 and a weekly pass is $72, up from $60.
+Angkor Wat ticket sales generated $62.5 million last year, a 4.21 percent increase from a year earlier, while the number of foreign visitors rose 4.63 percent to 2.19 million.
+From February this year, the new price for entrance to the park increased to bring it in line with other tourism destinations in the region, and some of the income will go to charity.
+The new price of a one-day pass is $37, up from the previous $20; a three-day pass is now $62, up from $40; and a weekly pass is $72, up from $60.

-“There is increasing of number of foreign tourists and number of tickets, there is no fall,” said Seng Kak.
-He has yet released the total number of tourists to visit Siem Reap as he promised to release by next week after collect all figures from airport and other border gates.
+Siem Reap Provincial Tourism Director Ngov Seng Kak told Khmer Times yesterday that the increase in the new price for entrance to the park will not affect foreign tourists, as they are still flocking to the Angkor Wat Archaeological Park recently.
+“There is an increase in the number of foreign tourists and tickets; there is no decline,” said Seng Kak.
+He has yet to release the total number of tourists visiting Siem Reap, as he promised to release the figures next week after collecting all data from the airport and other border gates.